This post may include affiliate links.

 I feel that out of all the techniques listed here on how to process feelings, Qi Gong/Tai Chi is excellent for dealing with the overall stress we may feel.
 Whether it’s linked to multiple situations or just a general sense we’re feeling, it’s a great method when you don’t have anything particular to think about.
 It’s more a general sense of wellbeing that you’re looking for.

 How to process feelings using Tai Chi/Qi Gong:

 - There’s a great app called 7 Minute Chi on iOS.
 This is a great way to keep a healthy mindset routine in your life.
 I love it!
 It sends reminders every day.
-If I wake up and feel like trying different meditation for the day this is next on my list
+So if I wake up and feel like trying different meditation for the day, this is next on my list.

 - YouTube has some great Tai Chi videos.
 Below are some of the videos I’ve used to help me learn how to process feelings using tai chi

 2. Practice an energy routine by Donna Eden